Caerau, Cardiff: History

 The former village of Caerau officially became part of Cardiff in 1922.
 Many homes and schools were built on the old Ely Racecourse, although enough of it was preserved to become Trelai Park.
 The historic parish church of St. Mary is now in an advanced state of ruin.

 Amenities

 Caerau features numerous shopping parades.
 Two large supermarkets (Aldi and Farmfoods) are located just off Cowbridge Road West on nearby Treseder Way.
-The area also has a large Lidl store and a small Lloyds Pharmacy on Careau Lane.
+The area also has a large Lidl store and a small Lloyds Pharmacy on Caerau Lane.
 Other amenities include a laundrette, pet supply store and multiple newspaper and convenience stores.

 Caerau Rugby Football Club won the Mallet Cup in 2000 and 2007, and Caerau Football Club was formed in 1955.